April 29, 2025

 “My #1 podcast tip is to be an active host.
 You need to pay attention to your guest from the second they sign on to the recording.
 You set the stage and you set the energy.
 If you need to type, let them know why you're typing.
 If you need to check your phone, let them know why.
 You need to be fully present in order to let your guest feel safe, and for the conversation and their story to unfold in a powerful way.” —Olivia Dreizen Howel, co-host of A Fresh Story Podcast

 Get the most mileage out of your interview by asking podcast guests to share the episode with their own network.
+Make this easy by creating pre-written social media posts and email templates they can use, along with audiogram clips featuring their best moments.

 For example, Dave Parrell interviewed Sam Parr on the How I Write podcast.
 Sam ended up promoting the episode to his 250K+ Twitter followers—a captive audience who already know, like, and trust Sam, and therefore, would likely be interested in listening to Dave's podcast.

-10. Promote your podcast using video snippets
+10. Promote your podcast with video snippets

 Turning your audio-only podcast into a video podcast is a great way to diversify your content and reach people who prefer to watch their content, rather than just listen.
-Unlike audio-only shows, you can also upload video podcasts to YouTube—the second-largest search engine in the world with over two billion users
+Unlike audio-only shows, you can also upload video podcasts to YouTube—the second-largest search engine in the world with over two billion users.

 The best part: you can use snippets of your video podcast to promote it on social media.
 Video content is proven to perform best on platforms like LinkedIn, TikTok, and Instagram, so by creating video clips of podcast segments, you could tease your show and give social media followers a glimpse into each episode.
+Recent data shows that short-form video clips (under 60 seconds) from podcasts can drive up to 70% more engagement than static images.

 🎙Pro tip: Descript's AI tools make social media promotion a breeze.
 Repurpose video snippets for social using its sleek templates, then use the Social Post Writer to compose your copy.
 Descript lets you use artificial intelligence to get your show out there—without spending hours creating a new stream of content.